 We continue to learn from amazing parents of children with food allergies.
 One of our favorite teachers is The Food Allergy Mom, a blogger who shares her experiences, recipes and refreshingly positive attitude.
 She frequently writes about how those with food allergies can safely navigate specific restaurants’ menus, school lunch menus and special occasions.

-Tags: childhood food allergies, children with food allergies, faan, nut-free lunch, nut-free snacks, peanut allergy school lunch, peanut butter alternative, sun butter, SunButter, SunButter nut-free, SunButter recipes, SunButter where to buy
+Tags: nut-free lunch, nut-free school lunches, nut-free snacks, peanut allergy school lunch, peanut butter alternative, sun butter, SunButter, SunButter nut-free, SunButter recipes, SunButter where to buy